 Our industry has been characterized by extensive litigation regarding patents, trademarks, trade secrets and other intellectual property rights, and companies in the industry have used intellectual property litigation to gain a competitive advantage.
 It is possible that we may be accused of misappropriating third parties' trade secrets.
 Additionally, our Biote-branded dietary supplements are produced by third-party vendors and may include components that are outside of our direct control.
 Our competitors may have applied for or obtained, or may in the future apply for or obtain, patents or trademarks that will prevent, limit or otherwise interfere with our ability to use and sell the Biote Method, or use, sell and/or export our Biote-branded dietary supplements, or our ability to use product names.
 Moreover, in recent years, individuals and groups that are non-practicing entities, commonly referred to as "patent trolls," have purchased patents and other intellectual property assets for the purpose of making claims of infringement in order to extract settlements.
 From time to time, we may receive threatening letters, notices or "invitations to license," or may be the subject of claims that the Biote Method, our Biote-branded dietary supplements and business operations infringe or violate the intellectual property rights of others.
 The defense of these matters can be time consuming, costly to defend in litigation, divert management's attention and resources, damage our reputation and brand and cause us to incur significant expenses or make substantial payments.
-Vendors from whom we purchase products may not indemnify us in the event that such vendors may not be sufficient to address any liability and costs we incur as a result of such claims.
-Additionally, we may be obligated to indemnify Bioteproducts accused of infringing a third party's patent or trademark or of misappropriating a third party's trade secret, or any indemnification granted by such vendors may not be sufficient to address any liability and costs
+Vendors from whom we purchase products may not indemnify us in the event that such products accused of infringing a third party's patent or trademark or of misappropriating a third party's trade secret, or any indemnification granted by such vendors may not be sufficient to address any liability and costs we incur as a result of such claims.
+Additionally, we may be obligated to indemnify Biote-partnered clinics, Biote-certified practitioners or business pa